rolandbernard/hpbf/README.md

 into a bytecode format, that can than be interpreted much faster.
 Since some instructions in the IR require temporary variables to be computed, the bytecode includes, in addition to the normal memory addresses also a few temporaries.
-Further, in the bytecode all ifs and loops are encoded as relative branches, allowing for the bytecode to be one flat array of instruction.
+Further, in the bytecode all ifs and loops are encoded as relative branches, allowing the bytecode to be represented with one flat array of instruction.
 The bytecode generator also performs some optimizations, like instruction fusion, dead store elimination, global value numbering, and register allocation.

-The optimized program above will generate to the following bytecode:
+The optimized program above will generate the following bytecode:
 ```
 ; temps 2
 ; min -65